 With an S Corp, if the original owner passes away, ownership can be transferred to an heir.
 With an LLC, existence is limited.
 Typically, the business would be dissolved if the owner passes, or goes bankrupt.
 The business would have to be reregistered with a new owner.

-Another difference between an S Corp and LLC is how the owners and employees are paid.
-With an S Corp owners are employees and receive a salary with payroll.
-LLC owners take portions of profits, which doesn’t withhold income tax.
+Another difference between an S Corp and LLC is how owners are paid.
+S Corps can employ their owners and pay them a salary, while owners of an LLC take portions of profits, which doesn’t withhold income tax.

 Should Your Business Be an LLC or an S Corp?